 Managers, medical staff, Head of Midwifery, Governance Midwife and clinical safety staff reviewed safety incident reports weekly to identify themes and trends and shared learning.
 However, managers we spoke with explained these meetings were not minuted as actions and learning were added to the incident reports at the time.
-When we asked senior leaders about this, they told us they would consider record not be recorded as actions.
+When we asked senior leaders about this, they told us they would consider recording minutes to evidence the decision-making process.